-An upcoming whitepaper and webinar by Garver Moore, Managing Director of Sageworks Advisory Services, will explore differences between the CECL and DFAST exercises; this blog post excerpts a discussion on CECL within DFAST.
+An upcoming whitepaper and webinar by Garver Moore, Managing Director of Abrigo Advisory Services, will explore differences between the CECL and DFAST exercises; this blog post excerpts a discussion on CECL within DFAST.

 Allowance and provision projections in stress tests typically are handled in one of two ways: